It has been claimed that value investing is dead, and the value principles that helped make Warren Buffett his first $1 million, no longer apply.

 As well as the four value stock ideas profiled in each issue, subscribers get access to the quarterly investment updates published by each fund for no extra cost.
 These updates could provide a virtually unlimited stream of value ideas.

+Overall, the average stock profiled in Hidden Value Stocks has returned 24% over rolling 12-month periods.
 This is not a backtest; these are real stock picks from real value managers.

 If you're interested in discovering more about Hidden Value Stocks, click here.